 I lost my phone!
-How do I disable Multifactor Authentication for LastPass?
+How do I disable multifactor authentication for LastPass?

-If your phone number has changed or the mobile device you used for authentication is lost, you should immediately disable Multifactor Authentication for your device (via email) so that you can log in and access your LastPass account.
+If your phone number has changed or the mobile device you used for authentication is lost, you should immediately disable multifactor authentication for your device (via email) so that you can log in and access your LastPass account.

-- An email is sent containing a link that will allow you to disable Multifactor Authentication.
+- An email is sent containing a link that will allow you to disable multifactor authentication.
 Check your inbox, then click the link within the email.
 Note: If you do not receive an email, you may have a secondary security email enabled where the email was sent instead, and/or check your spam/junk email filters.

-You can now log in to LastPass with your username and Master Password, and will not be prompted to authenticate.
+You can now log in to LastPass with your email address and Master Password, and will not be prompted to authenticate.